Real Silk vs. Polyester Satin: What’s Actually Trimming Your Baby’s Blanket?

 How to tell the difference

-• Read the fiber, not the finish.
+Read the fiber, not the finish.
 Look for “100% silk” or “silk charmeuse,” not just “satin.”
-If a listing only says “satin” and never names the fiber, it is almost certainly synthetic.
+Satin describes a weave, not a fiber.
+If a listing only says “satin” and does not identify the fiber, it does not tell you what the trim is made from.

 What we use, and why we say so plainly